masbossun/masbossun-next/_posts/automate-app-center-upload-with-fastlane.md

 2. Sign the app
 3. Upload to App Center

-There are things to provide, which are **Apple Developer Account** the one-for-all account also used for generating profiles and a **Git repository** to store our certificates.
+There are things to provide, which are "Apple Developer Account" the one-for-all account also used for generating profiles and a "Git repository" to store our certificates.
 Fastlane Match is a tool for managing code signing on iOS, it can generate, download, install all the things we need for code signing.
 With Fastlane Match, we don't need to worry about how to manage the certificates and provisioning.
 We only need to set up all the certificates once, after that we can use them for everyone without re-generating new certificates.

-We also need to generate App Center API Token, this token is used later on App Center upload automation.
-To generate, go to [https://appcenter.ms/settings/apitokens](https://appcenter.ms/settings/apitokens#), click **New API Token** button, enter a bit of description and set the access to **Full Access**, finally click **Add new API Token**.
+We also need to [generate App Center API Token](https://appcenter.ms/settings/apitokens#), this token is used later on App Center upload automation.
+Click "New API Token" button, enter a bit of description and set the access to "Full Access", finally click "Add new API Token".
 You should copy and save this token right away, because after generating a token we can't access the token again.

 #### Setup Fastlane